 - If your home institution is in Quebec, you will need a BCI card with an expiry date, for reciprocal borrowing.
 Please contact the appropriate person at your home library to obtain a BCI card.

-- If your home institution is in one of the four Atlantic provinces (New Brunswick, Nova Scotia, P.E.I., Newfoundland & Labrador), you will need an CAUL card, with an expiry date, for reciprocal borrowing.
-Please contact the appropriate person at your home library to obtain a CAUL card.
+- If your home institution is in one of the four Atlantic provinces (New Brunswick, Nova Scotia, P.E.I., Newfoundland & Labrador), you will need an CAAL card, with an expiry date, for reciprocal borrowing.
+Please contact the appropriate person at your home library to obtain a CAAL card.

 Graduate Students, Faculty and Staff